Biodiesel by region: Cambodia

 Sihanoukville in 2007 a non-profit named Planet Biodiesel Outreach Cambodia started a small scale biodiesel production plant.
 The biodiesel was used to operate their school bus and to provide fuel for their travel company.
 Their idea was to operate an environmentally friendly tour company and to use the proceeds to run a school for impoverished Cambodian children and provide food, clothing, education, school supplies and transportation free of charge.
 They ran their school bus on 100% biodiesel that was produced from waste vegetable oil.
 Planet Biodiesel Outreach Cambodia shut down in 2008 due to lack of donor funding and the inability to raise enough revenue from their tour company.

 Siem Reap - In 2008 Angkor Hospital for Children decided they wanted to power their new visitor center with 100% biodiesel in an effort to be environmentally responsible.
 A new local NGO was formed called Naga Biofuels to produce the biodiesel from used cooking oil.
 Naga Biofuels worked with Angkor Hospital and also partnered with several other non-profits in Cambodia to produce biodiesel and a glycerin based soap from used cooking oil.
 In 2011 Naga Biofuels started working with Angkor Golf Resort and several other businesses and expanded their operations.

 After 7 years of being the only biodiesel producer in Cambodia, Naga Biofuels changed their name to Naga Earth and started focusing on additional recycling projects in the Kingdom of Cambodia.
 As of July 2016, they currently are partnering with 25 different businesses and NGOs that are using their biodiesel.

 Canada

 The Government of Canada exempted biodiesel from the federal excise tax on diesel in the March 2003 budget.

-However Government of Canada re-introduced federal excise tax on Bio-Diesel in the March 2013 budget and takes effect on April 1, 2014.
+However Government of Canada re-introduced federal excise tax on Bio-Diesel in the March 2013 budget and took effect on April 1, 2014.